Marian Rivera: 2009–2014: Rise to fame

 In 2009, she released her first single, "Sabay Sabay Tayo" under her second album Retro Crazy.
-The single and the album both received Gold Award and later on, a Platinun Record Award from PARI.
+The single and the album both received a Gold Award and later on a Platinum Record Award from PARI.

 In February 2009, she appeared in Ang Babaeng Hinugot sa Aking Tadyang, an adaptation of Carlo J. Caparas' graphic novel.
 It was her third team-up with Dingdong Dantes.
 Later that year, she was paired with Dennis Trillo in an adaptation of the famous historical fiction heroine created by Mars Ravelo, Darna.
 She played Narda, who turns into superheroine Darna, after swallowing a magical stone.
 Nestor Torre of Philippine Daily Inquirer described the series as "loud and livid", praising Rivera's acting.
-Trillo and Rivera later teamed-up for the second time on the horror-suspense film Tarot produced by Regal Entertainment.
+Trillo and Rivera later teamed up for the second time on the horror-suspense film Tarot produced by Regal Entertainment.

 She appeared on her first sitcom, Show Me Da Manny, alongside Manny Pacquiao.
 According to Philippine Star, Rivera showed a natural comic skill.

 Rivera, starred in the Philippine adaptation of Endless Love, a Korean series, aired on GMA Network.
 Rivera reunited with Dantes in You to Me Are Everything, a romantic-comedy film under GMA Films which premiered on 5 May 2010.
 She played Francisca Carantes, a girl from Cordillera who turns out to be the daughter of a millionaire.

 Gracia starred in her own Metro Manila Film Festival entry, Super Inday and the Golden Bibe, for which she was nominated as Best Actress at the festival's awards night.
 She starred on a Holy Week drama special, Anghel sa Lupa (Earth Angel), produced by APT Entertainment, as well as in a Christmas series aired on GMA Network, The Christmas Doll.